vostersc/training/interview.md

 - When would you choose mongo over sql.
 - **Describe some of the past database setups you've used.
 What were their strengths and weaknesses?**
 - What area of databases are you least comfortable with?
+- Talk to me about normalization, how you'd approach normalizing an unstructured database setup.

 ## JavaScript
 - **Compare and contrast JavaScript with other languages you've used.**